 The Setup Wizard helps to get new or existing Unity scenes set up and ready to be used with VR Builder.
 In the following we will guide you through the different tabs of the VR Builder Setup Wizard.

 In this VR Builder tutorial you learned how to set up VR Builder for a Unity project.
-Now that your Unity Project is up and running for VR, we recommend checking out the tutorial on VR Builder's Workflow editor.
+Now that your Unity Project is up and running for VR, we recommend checking out the tutorial on VR Builder's Process Editor.